devsurx/Synapse/README.md

 v0.4 is the **Atmospheric Update**, designed to pull you out of a busy room and into a calm, private sanctuary.

 ### 🌧️ The Rain Sanctuary
-The centerpiece of this update.
-We didn't just add "noise"—we built a storm.
+The centerpiece of this update is a fully immersive weather engine.
+We didn't just add "noise"—we built a sensory storm designed to induce a flow state.
-- **Organic Downpour:** A 3D-layered rain system that actually has depth.
-Some drops fall fast and close, others are distant and misty, creating a "window" effect on your screen.
+- **Organic Downpour:** Most apps use a flat overlay.
+Synapse features a 3D-layered rain system with depth.
+Some drops fall fast and close, others are distant and misty, creating the sensation of looking through a window into a forest.
+- **Natural Physics:** The raindrops feature a slight "wind-slant" and randomized timing, ensuring the visual never feels repetitive or robotic.
-- **Audio Immersion:** A lush, looping rain soundscape (`rain.mp3`) that drowns out the world.
-It’s smart, too—the rain clears the moment your session ends, signaling a mental "reset."
+- **Audio Immersion:** A lush, high-fidelity looping rain soundscape (`rain.mp3`) that drowns out environmental distractions.
+- **Smart Weather:** The rain is tied to your biology—it clears the moment your focus session ends, signaling a mental "reset" and bringing the sunlight back for your break.

 ### 🎖️ The Path of Evolution (New Ranks)
 Your focus now has a visual legacy.
 We’ve introduced a hierarchy that rewards your consistency: